mailgun/documentation/source/user_manual.rst

 **Managing a list**

-You can create Mailing Lists using the ``Mailing List`` tab in the Control Panel or through the API.
+You can create Mailing Lists using the ``Mailing Lists`` tab in the Control Panel or through the API.
 We support a couple of formats to make your life easier: you can upload a CSV file with members, use JSON or use form-like file upload.